bcokert/brandonokert.com/content/about.md

 Software Developer by day, sleeping Software Developer by night.

-When I'm not working I'm playing board games with my lovely wife, entertaining my two energetic siberian huskies, studying physics (yes I do that for fun), or learning something new.
+When I'm not working I'm playing board games with my beautiful wife, entertaining my two energetic siberian huskies, studying physics (yes I do that for fun), or learning something new.

 {{< img-fit
   "3u" "about-me-profile.jpg" ""